atreyasha/dotfiles/develop.md

 3.  update script which does manual update checks on files which might require upstream updates -\> perhaps perform a diff framework to accept/reject upstream changes

+4.  create pacman hooks to update package lists, otherwise use script for all other updates